cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 3. Enter the repository and run the `run.sh` script to start the Docker container.
 This will start the automatic installation process.
 Depending on your environment, you may need to run this with 'sudo' command.

-    - For latest Cloudberry DB release
+    - For latest Cloudberry DB release running on a single container (currently does not support ARM CPU's such as Apple M1/M2)

     ```shell
     cd bootcamp/000-cbdb-sandbox
     ./run.sh
     ```

-    - For latest main branch
+    - For latest Cloudberry DB release running across multiple containers (currently does not support ARM CPU's such as Apple M1/M2)

     ```shell
     cd bootcamp/000-cbdb-sandbox
+    ./run.sh -m
+    ```
+    - For latest main branch running on a single container

+    ```shell
+    cd bootcamp/000-cbdb-sandbox
     ./run.sh -c main -o rockylinux9
     ```

+    - For latest main branch running across multiple containers

+    ```shell
+    cd bootcamp/000-cbdb-sandbox
+    ./run.sh -c main -o rockylinux9 -m
+    ```

     Once the script finishes without error, the sandbox is built and running successfully.
-The `docker run` command uses --detach option allowing you to ssh or access the running CBDB instance remotely.
+The `docker run` and `docker compose` commands use the --detach option allowing you to ssh or access the running CBDB instance remotely.

-    Please review run.sh script for additional options (e.g. setting Timezone in running container, only building container)
+    Please review run.sh script for additional options (e.g. setting Timezone in running container, only building container).
+You can also execute `./run.sh -h` to see the usage.

 ## Connect to the database

+> [!NOTE]
+> When deploying the multi-container Cloudberry environment it may take extra time for the database to initialize, so you may need to wait a few minutes before you can execute the psql prompt successfully.
+You can run `docker logs cbdb-mdw -f` to see the current state of the database initialization process, you'll know the process is finished when you see the "Deployment Successful" output.

 You can now connect to the database and try some basic operations.

 1. Connect to the Docker container from the host machine:

     ```shell
-    docker exec -it $(docker ps -q) /bin/bash
+    docker exec -it cbdb-mdw /bin/bash
     ```

     If it is successful, you will see the following prompt: